djhuangit/ds_projects_public/README.md

-# ds_projects_public
+# DS personal projects
-contain personal data science projects
+This repo contains my personal data science projects for learning and practice